Remedello culture: Genetics

-In a 2015 study published in Nature, the remains of three individuals ascribed to the Remedello culture were analyzed.
-All of them were determined to belong to haplogroup I.
+C. Quiles (2021) gathered three ancient DNA results for the Remedello culture: two I2-L460, and one G2a2a.

 Chronology

 Although most of the discovered tombs date to the Chalcolithic, burials from the Bronze Age and the Iron Age have also been recovered.

 The Remedello culture has been recently periodized by scholars into two distinct historical periods both dating back to the Copper Age.

-Remedello I : 3400 / 3200 BC - 2800 BC, or ancient Copper Age stage;
+Remedello I : 3400 / 3200 BCE – 2800 BCE, or ancient Copper Age stage;

-Remedello II: 2900 / 2800 BC - 2400 BC, or full Copper Age stage.
+Remedello II: 2900 / 2800 BCE – 2400 BCE, or full Copper Age stage.